 Welcome to the homepage of the Chief Secretary for Administration's Office.

 The first is poverty alleviation.
 The current-term Government is determined to tackle the poverty problem.
 To this end, the Commission on Poverty (CoP) was set up in late 2012 under my chairmanship, and published the first official poverty line at the CoP Summit in September 2013.
-In the light of the promulgation of the poverty line and analysis of the poverty situation in Hong Kong, the Chief Executive announced in his 2014 Policy Address a comprehensive list of policy initiatives on poverty alleviation and support for the disadvantaged, which form the current-term Government's blueprint for poverty alleviation.
+Further to a comprehensive list of policy initiatives on poverty alleviation and support for the disadvantaged promulgated in the 2014 Policy Address, which form the current-term Government's blueprint for poverty alleviation, the Chief Executive announced in his 2015 Policy Address that the CoP would launch a public consultation on retirement protection, which is now scheduled for the fourth quarter of 2015.
 I will work with the CoP and the relevant bureaux to actively follow up on the various tasks and ensure that the needy in our society receive the necessary support.

 I look forward to your views and suggestions on the above work.
 You are most welcome to communicate with me by email or other channels.
 Thank you.